Independent Global Health Opportunities

 - Identify a program, location and preceptor. * Note 2021-2022 some countries may not be approved due to Covid-19 status.

 - Follow the Checklist for Global Health Elective Rotations(PDF) to apply for the program and complete the necessary paperwork.
 The application process includes payment of a $150 administrative fee.

 - Complete the supplemental application.

 - Review and submit a pre-approval request by following the instructions at this link: https://www.ohio.edu/goglobal/resources/riskmanagement.
 Click on "Risk Assessment" on the left hand side of the page and select "Students".
-You will want to plan ahead and complete the pre-approval request by June 1 for fall travel and August 1 for winter break/spring semester travel.
+You will want to plan ahead and complete the pre-approval request by October 1 for spring 2022 travel.
+You are welcome to start submitting for Summer 2022, but should plan to submit no later than 3 months before travel.
 You should not purchase airfare or make other non-refundable payments before being notified of pre-approval and of your application approval.

 - If your preceptor and/or international host institution do not have current agreements with OHIO, you will need to request that your Academic Program Administrator initiate the completion of a Faculty Profile Form and a host institution Affiliation or Educational Agreement.
 These forms must be received before your rotation can be approved (your APA office may contact the Global Health Initiative if they need more information on this process).